kinikulina/blog/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: RUDN
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Mathematics
-  - Computational Linguistics
+  - Number theory
-  - Information Retrieval
+  - Analitics

 # Education to show in About widget
 education: